vsterev/images-api/Readme.md

 ### Dependencies

 - MongoDB json collection to handle information about uploaded pictures
-- multer to handle multipart/form-data by uploadinг files
+- multer to handle multipart/form-data by uploading files
 - sharp transforming pictures to thumbnails
 - express-zip to make zip archive from pictures and send it back via API
 - exifr to read EXIF information from uploaded pictures